udevbe/greenfield/README.md

    - `sudo apt-get install -y libffi-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev`
    - `npm install -g cmake-js`

-  Inside the `app-endpointd` directory run

-  `npm install`.

-  To start the end-point daemon, first make sure the compositor  is running, then start the endpoint with

-  `npm start`.

-  For additional debug output, set the environment variable `export DEBUG=1`.

-   The endpoint daemon will create new child process for each connected browser tab and will report on wich `WAYLAND_DISPLAY` environment variable a child process is listening.
-To show something in your browser, first make sure the `WAYLAND_DISPLAY` environment variable is set: `export WAYLAND_DISPLAY="wayland-0"`.
-Next, you can fire
-    up a wayland client ie. `gtk3-demo`.

   At runtime, the endpoint will need gstreamer-1.x with the following plugins:
   - appsrc
   - glupload
   - glcolorconvert
   - glcolorscale
   - tee
   - glshader
   - gldownload
   - x264enc
   - pngenc
   - appsink

+  Inside the `app-endpointd` directory run

+  `npm install`.

+  To start the end-point server

+  `npm start`.

+  For additional debug output, set the environment variable `export DEBUG=1`.

+  The endpoint server will lazily create a new child process for each new connected browser compositor instance.

+### Launching applications

+ Applications are linked to the logged in user.
+There are currently 3 demo applications available.

+  - Remote Gtk3 demo: A native remote application, requires the `gtk3-demo` application to be natively available.
+  - Simple Web GL: A web application, demonstrating the use of offscreen webgl.
+Source code available in `demo-web-clients\simple-web-gl`
+  - Simple Web SHM: A very simple web application, demonstrates the use of simple cpu based rendering.
+Source code available in `demo-web-clients\simple-web-shm`

+  All these applications can be found inside `compositor/public/store`.

+  To add an application to your account:

+  - Click the raster icon in the top right.
+  - Click the '+' icon.
+  - Click the upload icon (arrow up cloud).
+  - Select one of the `link.json` files in `compositor/public/store/*`

+  You can also create your own application by defining a `link.json` and icon, and a `app.js` in case of web application.